Saint Patrick's Day in the United States: Boston, Massachusetts

 St. Patrick's Day is indirectly observed as an official holiday in Boston, as it coincides with the official Evacuation Day holiday observed annually since 1901 to commemorate the day in 1776 that British troops ended their occupation of Boston.
 A large St. Patrick's Day parade is held in South Boston, Massachusetts.
 The 3.2-mile parade route starts at Andrew Square (at Broadway MBTA Red Line stop), at the intersection of Dorchester Avenue and Broadway in South Boston, Massachusetts, and travels Dorchester Street to Telegraph Street looping through Dorchester Heights and then bearing right onto East Fourth Street it continues down to 'P' Street bearing left onto East Broadway where it ends (at the Andrew MBTA Red Line stop).
 Major George F.H.
 Murray of the Ninth Regiment of the Army was the first chief marshal of Boston's St Patrick's Day parade in 1901.
 In 2015 the first gay groups (Boston Pride and OutVets) marched in Boston's St. Patrick's Day parade.
-The 2020 parade was canceled due to concerns about the coronavirus outbreak.
+The 2020 parade was canceled due to concerns about the coronavirus pandemic.